-In the past few years, applying to film school has gotten extremely competitive: top schools like USC’s School of Cinematic Arts now boast admission rates lower than the Ivies.
-Simultaneously, the number of film programs has grown—rising from about 300 in 2006 to almost 400 in 2010.
+In the past few years, applying to film school has gotten extremely competitive: top schools like USC's School of Cinematic Arts now boast lower admission rates than the Ivies.
+Simultaneously, the number of film programs has grown—rising from about 300 in 2006 to almost 400 today.

 With so many programs available and so much competition for the top spots, where should you apply?
 In order to help you find the right school for you, I've compiled a list of the best film schools in the US, based on my experience as a film student and actress in LA.

 How Is "Film School" Defined for This List?

 I'm categorizing film school as a school where film is a priority.
 These schools are either conservatories or have specialized film schools within a larger university.

 As a graduate of USC's film school, I know from experience that going to film school has many advantages.
 You'll be surrounded by students and teachers who will inspire you, help you with your projects, and will likely be your future colleagues.
 Furthermore, you'll be at a college that doesn't view your passion as simply an extracurricular.